bloominstituteoftechnology/Lambda-Hello/WEBPT5/KathyC.md

 # Instructions:

-- Edit your file.
-- Introduce yourself by name.
+- In your cloned/forked repository, create a new branch named alternate_reality.
-- List three words that describe you.
-- Write a few sentences or a paragraph about your favorite hobby, your favorite animal, or another personal favorite suitable for sharing on a public site.
+- Edit the text file you created to describes yourself by listing three words that describe a someone completely unlike you.
+Edit your sentences to describe a hobby you don't participate in or another topic that reflects an alternate-reality version of who you are, suitable for sharing on a public site.
+- Use git checkout to switch between your alternate_reality and master branches and confirm that your changes only appear in your branch.
-- After writing, add your file to your project, commit, and push to your repository.
+- Commit, and push your alternate_reality branch to your forked repository.
-- Create a pull request back to the original LambdaSchool repository.
+- Create a pull request from your alternate_reality branch back to this repository.
-- Finish by adding a comment to your pull request.
-  Call out your Project Manager by GitHub user-id (for example @MyPM, using a real GitHub account name) and mention the phrase "Core Hello Challenge".
+- Finish by adding a comment to your pull request that call out your project manager by GitHub user-id and mentions the phrase "Branch Challenge"

 # Name